 The eyes are a prominent facial feature.
 The lids and surrounding skin help convey emotion.
 The skin, muscle, fat, eyebrows and lashes all contribute to the wide array of expressions.
 Unfortunately, wrinkles and deep lines as well as puffiness under the lids develop as you age.
 In addition, exposure to the sun as well as hereditary factors contribute to the aging process, all resulting in changes of expression.
 In many cases, people may look fatigued, worn out and older than their true age.
 Beyond possible visual impairment, these changes in your appearance can cause stress and anxiety.
 Excessive skin folds can develop in the eyelids due to loss of elasticity of the skin.
 These folds can interfere with vision by reducing the visual field.

-Dr. Reynolds is trained in several surgical procedures, such as blepharoplasty (eyelid surgery), forehead lift and brow lift in order to eliminate the majority of these problems.
+Our doctors are trained in several surgical procedures, such as blepharoplasty (eyelid surgery), forehead lift and brow lift in order to eliminate the majority of these problems.

 Before Eyelid Surgery

 To better understand your overall health, we will evaluate your medical history prior to surgery.
 In addition, a complete examination of your eyes and face are made in order to take the most effective surgical approach.
 The amount, distribution and type of excess skin to be removed are carefully reviewed.

 Our doctors will provide you with pre-operative instructions that include the elimination of smoking and specific drugs containing aspirin before surgery to minimize excess bleeding.
 Antibiotics may also be prescribed to prevent infection.

 Digital photographs and computer imaging is performed in order to plan the surgery and to determine the amount of improvement after surgery.